fitzgeralddaniel/CovertChannelClass/README.md

-# CovertChannelClass
+# Covert Channel Class

-Intro to covert channels class taught for the AFRL Advanced Course in Engineering (ACE) internship.
-It is largely based on Professor Steffen Wendzel's work you can find here: [website](https://www.wendzel.de/) and [github](https://github.com/cdpxe)
+**Course Description:** Intro to covert channels class taught for the AFRL Advanced Course in Engineering (ACE) internship.
+It is largely based on Professor Steffen Wendzel's work you can find here: [website](https://www.wendzel.de/) and [github](https://github.com/cdpxe).

+**Learning Objectives:** Upon completion of this course, future leaders will be able to:

+* Identify and analyze common network protocols.
+* Understand the different types of covert channels.
+* Detect and analyze covert channels in network traffic.
+* Create their own covert channels.

+**Prerequisites:**

+* Basic understanding of networking protocols (TCP/IP, HTTP, DNS).
+* Wireshark and your preferred IDE installed.
+* Familiarity with Python and/or C programming.

+**Course Content:**

-## Covert Channels Lecture Materials
+* Introduction to Covert Channels

-### Capt Daniel Fitzgerald

-### ACE 2024

-Handout - Materials to be passed out to students

-- Exercise pcaps
-- Post Lab zip (Password given out after lecture)
-- Wireshark quick reference guide
-- Folders containing extra pcaps/exercises/stego images
+* Networking Review
+* Wireshark Review
-- Covert Channels Lecture Day 1.pptx
+* Types of Covert Channels
-- Covert Channels Lecture Day 2.pptx
+* Evaluating Covert Channels
-- Covert Channels Lecture Whitepaper Slides.pptx - PowerPoint lecture of the Wendzel whitepaper.

-Post Lab unzipped

-- Lecture slides
-- Code for some of the channels

-Also see my [github](https://github.com/fitzgeralddaniel) for an example of a Cobalt Strike External C2 channel
+* Detection
+* Cobalt Strike Integration Example
+* Hands-on Exercises

+**Tools:**

+* Wireshark
+* Python

+**Assignments:**

+* Future leaders will complete a series of hands-on exercises to reinforce concepts during lecture.
+* Future leaders will develop their own covert channel for their weekly assignment.